 US based supplier of Art Clay and stones.
 This is a short information page covering laboratory grown, synthetic and natural stones and also cubic zirconium (CZ).

-Great article by Mardel Rein for Cool Tools updated when new information becomes available, latest update 2018.
+Great handout by Mardel Rein for Cool Tools updated when new information becomes available.
 It includes information about firing gemstones in EZ960 open shelf and in carbon for silver, bronze and copper clay.
 Also includes firing instructions for Nano Gems.
 This link goes directly to the PDF handout on the Cool Tools website so you will always get the most up-to-date information.

 List of the results from Kevin Whitmore’s experiments in firing gemstones.
 Useful resource for teachers.